- Five NHS trusts worked with Virginia Mason Institute (VMI) to develop a ‘lean’ culture of continuous improvement which puts patients first.

 - and finally, to develop a contingency theory of implementation for wider learning and dissemination across the NHS.

-Learning from the evaluation will be shared with the trusts throughout the life of the programme, and with stakeholders more broadly in the form of academic publications, learning events and a final report from the evaluation.
+Learning from the evaluation was shared with the trusts throughout the life of the programme, and with stakeholders more broadly in the form of academic publications, learning events and a final report from the evaluation.

 Find out more about the NHS partnership with Virginia Mason Institute.